“...for I am a jealous God…” (Exodus 20:5, NRSV).

 By fooling many Christians that such things won’t God offend.

-Thus, he is worshipped also, due to this unholy mix;
+Thus, he's now worshipped also, due to this unholy mix;

 And despite Scripture warning, it’s one of his oldest tricks.